Fort Worth Human Trafficking Lawyer

 If the police believe someone has engaged in at least two incidents of trafficking within a thirty-day period, the court may be able to convict that person of continuous trafficking of persons under TPC §20A.03.
 The prosecution in such cases does not need to prove the exact dates that the trafficking occurred, just that the defendant engaged in the alleged acts during a thirty-day period.

-Continuous tracking of persons is a first-degree felony, the minimum sentence for which is 25 years in prison up to a maximum of life imprisonment.
+Continuous trafficking of persons is a first-degree felony, the minimum sentence for which is 25 years in prison up to a maximum of life imprisonment.
 In order to minimize potential charges, getting help from a human trafficking lawyer in Fort Worth to contest the applicability of this charge may be essential.

 Forced Witnesses to Human Trafficking